airborne-commando/OPSEC-OSINT-Tools/good-opsec.md

 - Regularly review and adjust privacy settings on all platforms
 - Be selective about friend requests and connections
-- Be mindful of re-using usernames on different sites
+- Be mindful of re-using usernames on different sites, see [Digital-Profiling examples](https://github.com/airborne-commando/OPSEC-OSINT-Tools/blob/main/Digital-Profiling.md#31-Examples)

 **Example:** Rachel sets her Instagram account to private and carefully vets new follower requests to control who can see her posts.